DanRoscigno/elasticsearch-nodejs/README.md

 # elasticsearch-nodejs

 ## Deploy the Elastic Stack
 I use cloud.elastic.co, it is super easy.
 The config file shown later on uses a `cloudID` to specify the connection to Elasticsearch.
 If you are deploying in Kubernetes, or bare metal, or some other way modify the connection details as needed.
-All of the specifics are in the documenttion at https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/basic-config.html
+All of the specifics are in the documentation at https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/basic-config.html

 ## Create the npm package.json